vijay11100/vijay11100/README.md

 - 👋 Hi, I’m @vijay11100
-- 👀 I’m interested in Automation, Data scraping and shell scripting.
+- 👀 I’m interested in NULL
 - 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on NULL
 - 📫 How to reach me :